7 Wine Tasting Tips

 wine tasting questions

-The tasting room manager answers our questions at District 4 in Napa
+The tasting room manager answers our questions in Downtown Napa

 Tasting Notes (a paper with information about each wine) and a map of the area: if you are not shown these, ask.
 They will help you understand more about the wines you are tasting and get more out of the experience.